Maximum Residue Limits (MRLs)

 • Talk to your commodity buyer before applying a pesticide, especially for new pesticide chemistries, new products and products registered on new crops.

 All soil active herbicides used in mustard must be applied to the soil prior to the seeding of the crop.
-All but one of these herbicides are very polar (the molecules of the herbicide chemical have strong positive/negative electrical charges) and will bind strongly to organic matter and clay.
-As a result, the use rate of those polar herbicides will vary depending on the organic matter and clay content of the soil it is used on.
-The other is less polar and its efficacy is affected by organic matter.
+Some of these herbicides are very polar (the molecules of the herbicide chemical have strong positive/negative electrical charges) and will bind strongly to organic matter and clay.
+As a result, the use rate of those polar herbicides will vary depending on the organic matter and clay content of the soil it is used on..
 This also means that heavy crop residue cover on fields may result in the very polar herbicides becoming bound to that residue, resulting in reduced activity.
-All but one of these herbicides are also very volatile, which means that some type of incorporation is required to prevent those herbicides from gassing off into the atmosphere.
+Some of these herbicides are also very volatile, which means that some type of incorporation is required to prevent those herbicides from gassing off into the atmosphere.

 Authority 480 relies on rainfall to incorporate it into the germination zone of the emerging kochia.
 Should there be too little rainfall after application then performance may suffer, but if too much rainfall occurs in a short time span, injury may occur to the mustard crop.